top of page

 (whats that coming over the hill, is it a)

-Some suggest Neanderthal, Homo erectus, or Homo heidelbergensis to be the creature, but no remains of any of those species have been found in the Americas.
-The evidence that does exist supporting the survival of such a large, prehistoric ape-like creature has been attributed to hoaxes or delusion rather than to sightings of a genuine creature.
+been attributed to hoaxes or delusions rather than to sightings of a genuine creature.
 In a 1996 USA Today article, Washington State zoologist John Crane said, "There is no such thing as Bigfoot.
 No data other than material that's clearly been fabricated has ever been presented."
 In addition, scientists cite the fact that Bigfoot is alleged to live in regions unusual for a large, nonhuman primate, i.e., temperate latitudes in the northern hemisphere; all recognized apes are found in the tropics of Africa and Asia.

-Mainstream scientists do not consider the subject of Bigfoot an area of credible science and there have been a limited number of formal scientific studies of Bigfoot.
+Mainstream scientists do not consider the subject of Bigfoot an area of credible science, and there have been a limited number of formal scientific studies of Bigfoot.
 Evidence such as the 1967 Patterson–Gimlin film has provided "no supportive data of any scientific value".

 As with other proposed megafauna cryptids, climate and food supply issues would make such a creature's survival in reported habitats unlikely.
 Great apes have not been found in the fossil record in the Americas, and no Bigfoot remains are known to have been found.
 The breeding population of such an animal would be so large that it would account for many more purported sightings than currently occur, making the existence of such an animal an almost certain impossibility.
-In the 1970s, when Bigfoot experts
+In the 1970s, when Bigfoot experts were frequently given high-profile media coverage, McLeod writes that the scientific community generally avoided lending credence to the theories by debating them.
+Ivan T. Sanderson and Bernard Heuvelmans have spent parts of their career searching for Bigfoot.
+Later scientists who researched the topic included Carleton S. Coon, George Allen Agogino, and William Charles Osman Hill, although they came to no definite conclusions and later drifted from this research.

 The first scientific study of available evidence was conducted by John Napier and

-published in his book, Bigfoot: The Yeti and Sasquatch in Myth and Reality, in 1973.
+The Yeti and Sasquatch in Myth and Reality, in 1973.

 Napier wrote that if a conclusion is to be reached based on scant extant "'hard'